The removal of the $450 Superannuation threshold was overdue, but the changes don't go far enough.

 Since the introduction of the Superannuation Guarantee, significant benefits have been realised.
 However, changes are still required to ensure that all employees are correctly paid Superannuation every pay period.

-We recommend reviewing our disclaimer concerning the content of this post to remain informed and make suitable decisions for your circumstances.
+We recommend reviewing our disclaimer regarding the content of this post to make informed decisions that are suitable for your individual circumstances.

 Comments